Lisa McVey

 Lisa McVey (born March 1967) is a retired American Hillsborough County School Resource Deputy, published author and motivational speaker from Tampa, Florida.
-At age seventeen, she was abducted by Bobby Joe Long, a serial killer and rapist who sexually assaulted and murdered at least ten women in the Tampa Bay area in 1984.
-McVey was Long's last victim, and the information she provided to police both led to his capture and inspired her 30 year career in law enforcement.
+At age seventeen, she was abducted by Bobby Joe Long, a serial killer and rapist who sexually assaulted and murdered at least ten women in the Tampa Bay area in 1984, at least one after the assault on McVey.
+The crucial information McVey provided to police directly led to Long's capture two weeks later, preventing yet more casualties and ultimately inspiring her 30-year career in law enforcement.

 History of abuse

 McVey has candidly recounted her experience as a victim of abuse, even before her abduction.
-She had been forced by her drug- and alcohol-addicted mother to move in with and take care of her grandmother at age fourteen.
+She had been forced by her mother to move in with and take care of her grandmother at age fourteen.
 Previously, she had been in and out of foster care.
 "I was being sexually abused at home.
 My grandmother's boyfriend used to put a gun to my head every time he molested me for three years.
 It was nothing new to me.
 One bad situation got me to another bad situation is what saved my life.
 Because the night before [the abduction] I'm doing my suicide note and the next night I'm fighting for my life."